BlinkID/capture-flutter/README.md

 ### <a name="capture-settings"></a> Capture Settings
 With the `CaptureSettings` class, Capture's `AnalyzerSettings`, `UxSettings` and `CameraSettings` can be modified.

-All of the settings that can be modified, along with the explanation of what each setting does, can be found in the [capture_settings.dart](https://github.com/BlinkID/capture-flutter/blob/main/Capture/lib/capture_settings.dart) file.
+The [capture_settings.dart](https://github.com/BlinkID/capture-flutter/blob/main/Capture/lib/capture_settings.dart) file contains all the settings that can be modified and explains what each setting does.

 The native implementation of the `CaptureSettings` can be found here:
 - iOS: